 - Take off the heat and cool slightly, mix in the eggs one at a time, then mix in the soaked fruit, any remaining liquid, as well as the flour until all mixed in.

 - Grated the marzipan and scatter over the surface of the batter and bake for 25- 30 minutes, until still gooey inside.

 - At the last five minutes of baking, in a small pan, melt the 50g extra butter.
 When the brownie comes out the oven, brush the whole surface with the melted butter and liberally dust over the icing sugar to give it the nice stollen surface.
-Allow to cool completely before serving.
+Allow cooling completely before serving.